forcar/JANR2025/README.md

 **src/janr03**:

 Archive of my attempt in 2003 to clean up JANR I/O and code organization and using the CERNLIB PAW package for interactive fitting visualization.
-The description is given here: https://userweb.jlab.org/~lcsmith/galileo4/codes/janr2003/
+The description is given here: https://userweb.jlab.org/~lcsmith/galileo4/codes/janr2003/ where references are given to Inna's theory papers and experiment analyses using JANR code from this time frame.

 **NOTES:**